SimonWallner/uit-fitts-law/readme.md

-# Visualising Fitt's Law with D3
+# Visualising Fitts' Law with D3

 More details to follow.